keptn/lifecycle-toolkit/docs-new/docs/getting-started/index.md

 # Get started

-This section will guide you through some tutorials that show how to bootstrap and use Keptn.
+This section provides tutorials to familiarize you with some basic Keptin features and point you to other documentation that has more comprehensive information.